 Become a Patron of Ask Leo! and go ad-free!

 Spam cannot be stopped, and blocking it doesn’t work.
 The “right” way to deal with it is to mark spam arriving in your inbox as spam so that future spam will be automatically routed to your spam or junk folder.
 If your spam filter doesn’t improve over time, it’s probably time to find a new email program or provider.

 The bottom line is, anyone can send you email, period.

 That’s good in that anyone who knows you and your email address can communicate with you via email.

 It’s also bad, since anyone who knows your email address can send you junk trying to sell you stuff or fool you into handing over your private information when you shouldn’t.

-On the surface email blocking or banning seems like the perfect solution, but if you look deeper spammers can work around it almost instantly.
+On the surface, email blocking or banning seems like the perfect solution, but if you look deeper, spammers can work around it trivially.

-Even worse, spammers fake the email address.
-They can fake spam to look like it comes from your friends and acquaintances, for example.
-If you ban one of those then that friend or acquaintance can no longer send you email.
+Even worse, spammers can fake spam to look like it comes from your friends and acquaintances.
+If you ban one of those, then that friend or acquaintance can no longer send you email.

 Blocking just isn’t a viable approach any more.

 Spam filters make life bearable